Fiserv/transfer-now/docs/fund-transfer/transfer-services.md

 The default qualification rules for Next-Day transfers are as follows:

->	The user has been a customer in good standing for at least three months.
+-	The user has been a customer in good standing for at least three months.
->	The user has not caused any negative activity or result via Fiserv ePayments software where such negative activity or result includes but is not limited to: Non-Sufficient Funds (NSF); Account Closed; Authorization Revoked by End User Payment Stopped; End User Advises not Authorized; Account Holder deceased; Beneficiary Deceased; or Account Frozen.
+-	The user has not caused any negative activity or result via Fiserv ePayments software where such negative activity or result includes but is not limited to: Non-Sufficient Funds (NSF); Account Closed; Authorization Revoked by End User Payment Stopped; End User Advises not Authorized; Account Holder deceased; Beneficiary Deceased; or Account Frozen.
->	For each external account from which a Next-Day processing funds transfer is initiated, the user has completed at least one (1) successful inbound funds transfer of at least $500 from the external account to a client hosted account no sooner than sixty (60) days prior to initiating the first inbound Next-Day processing funds transfer.
+-	For each external account from which a Next-Day processing funds transfer is initiated, the user has completed at least one (1) successful inbound funds transfer of at least $500 from the external account to a client hosted account no sooner than sixty (60) days prior to initiating the first inbound Next-Day processing funds transfer.
->	For an inbound transaction, the user maintains an available account balance of at least $750 in the client-hosted account receiving the funds transfer.
+-	For an inbound transaction, the user maintains an available account balance of at least $750 in the client-hosted account receiving the funds transfer.
->	For an outbound transaction, the user maintains an available account balance of at least $750 (excluding the transaction amount) in the client-hosted account.
+-	For an outbound transaction, the user maintains an available account balance of at least $750 (excluding the transaction amount) in the client-hosted account.

 <!-- theme: info -->

-**Note**: If a client chooses not to offer an optional transfer type, it does not appear in the user interface.
+> :memo: **Note:** If a client chooses not to offer an optional transfer type, it does not appear in the user interface.

 ## Next Day Good Funds

->	Next Day Good Funds are Next Day transfers where the sender's account is instantly (within seconds) debited after the user executes a Next Day transfer.
+-	Next Day Good Funds are Next Day transfers where the sender's account is instantly (within seconds) debited after the user executes a Next Day transfer.
 The credit to the receiving institution, however, occurs the next day via ACH.
->	Next Day Good Funds are available when an FI is participating in Fiserv's NOW network and the sending account is at this FI.
+-	Next Day Good Funds are available when an FI is participating in Fiserv's NOW network and the sending account is at this FI.
 Because the funds being transferred are taken out of the sending account immediately after the user executes the transaction, the funds are guaranteed and secured for the FI, virtually eliminating all credit risk, including NSF.
->	FIs that use Next Day Good Funds will be able to offer Next Day to 100% of its customers, increase limits, and reduce administrative costs.
+-	FIs that use Next Day Good Funds will be able to offer Next Day to 100% of its customers, increase limits, and reduce administrative costs.

  <center>